predict-idlab/tsflex/docs/pdoc_include/features.md

 from tsflex.features import FeatureDescriptor, FeatureCollection

 # The FeatureCollection takes a List[FeatureDescriptor] as input
+# There is no need for using a FuncWrapper when dealing with simple feature functions
 fc = FeatureCollection(feature_descriptors=[
-        # There is no need for FuncWrapper when using "simple" features
         FeatureDescriptor(np.mean, "series_a", "1hour", "15min"),
         FeatureDescriptor(ss.skew, "series_b", "3hours", "5min")
     ]